confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 The following shortcomings were identified by performing a gap analysis of the current WIMSE architecture {{-WIMSE}} against the requirements underlying Trustworthy Workload Identity (TWI).
 The gap analysis provides a basis for identifying extensions necessary to meet the level of trustworthiness required by Confidential Computing environments.

-* Protection of Credentials at Runtime, Key Management in Dynamic Environments and Insufficient Runtime Attestation:
+* Protection of Credentials at runtime and insufficient Runtime Attestation:
   * Risk that credentials in memory could be exposed if a workload’s execution environment is compromised.
   * The current solutions rely on traditional key management practices which may not be good enough against sophisticated runtime attacks.
   * Runtime can still be compromised, even if keys are securely managed, a compromised runtime can still leak.
 Similarly, a secure runtime is less effective if key management is weak.
 Integrating both robust key lifecycle management and continuous runtime attestation provides better security.